lukeoliveira1/api-sales-business/README.md

 A sales products API to study Java and Spring.

+- JUnit Testing
+-  JWT Authentication/Authorization
-With JUnit Testing, JWT Authentication/Authorization and API documentation with Swagger.
+- API documentation with Swagger.

 # UML diagram